pantheon-systems/documentation/source/content/guides/drupal-9-migration/03-upgrade-to-d9.md

 <Alert title="Note"  type="info" >

-Follow the steps in the [Composer Conversion Guide](/guides/composer-convert) closely to ensure that your site is ready for migration to Drupal 9.
+Follow the steps in the [Composer Conversion Guide](/guides/composer-convert) to ensure that your site is ready for migration to Drupal 9.

 </Alert>